-Shot of a family playing together in the lounge at home
+A family playing together in the lounge at home, showing family bonding and leisure time.

 Home Mortgage Disclosure Act: Defined And Explained